-I do not know how far her own people ever knew how distinguished she had become.
+She was the youngest High School Headmistress in Burma.
+I do not know how far her own people have ever known how distinguished she has become.
 Little by little I discovered many things.

-I had seen the rugged old faces of jungle villagers in Burma as they squatted on the floor of a bamboo hut light up and shine while they listened to her.

-I discovered that once she had been received at Buckingham Palace by King George V of England.
-They talked of India, Burma and a new East.

-She stayed with Archbishop Temple, and in workers' homes in the East End of London.

-Mahatma Gandhi on his mat, listened to her, asked her many questions, begged her to come back.
+She had been graciously received at Buckingham Palace by King George V. They talked of India, Burma and a new East.
+She had stayed with Archbishop Temple, and in workers' homes in East London.
+Mahatma Gandhi on his mat had listened to her, asked her many questions, begged her to come back.
+"Ma Nyein Tha, I fell in love with her," he exclaimed when I mentioned her to him in the summer of 1944.

-She had spoken to members of the League of Nations at a large luncheon in Geneva.
+She had spoken to members of the League of Nations at Geneva.
 She had been officially asked to broadcast to Chungking, and a copy of her talk was placed in the Chinese National Archives.
 While in America, she had broadcast to the world from Boston and San Francisco.
-Thirty thousand people and more had listened to her, among others, at the Hollywood Bowl.
+Thirty thousand people had listened to her, among others, in the Hollywood Bowl.

 I was talking to her one day when Narvik was in the news.
-British destroyers had entered the Fjord and fought an epic action.
-Ma Nyein Tha told me she had been in Narvik.
+British destroyers had entered the fjord and fought an epic action.
+Ma Nyein Tha told me that she had been in Narvik.

-She brought back to Burma countless memories of this country and that across the world.
+She brought back to Burma countless memories.
 She had seen a civilization dying, and she had seen new men and women like the first blades of vivid green grass peeping through the ashes of a blackened hillside.
 She had seen the answer to an age that had lost its way and was desperately in need of God.
 She had unbounded faith in what one man, one woman led by God could do.
-She had returned to Burma to do it.
+She had returned to do it.